myappleguy/chef-minecraft/README.md

 default
 -------

-Include the default recipe into the runlist to install `minecraft` server.
+Include the default recipe into your run_list to install `minecraft` server.
 Configuration files are prepopulated based on values in attributes.
 I will keep the defaults in sync with upstream.